frenomer86/Stateful_EDNS/README.md

 Policies Using Live Internet Measurement,"* prepared in the style of Elsevier's *Computers & Security*.

-The central design choice of this study: the benign half of every experiment is not simulated.
-Every benign episode in the corpus is a live DNS query resolved, at collection time, against real production infrastructure -- Google Public DNS, Cloudflare, Quad9, and OpenDNS -- for domain names drawn from two independently sourced, currently-live domain
+The central design choice of this study: Every benign episode in the corpus is a live DNS query resolved, at collection time, against real production infrastructure -- Google Public DNS, Cloudflare, Quad9, and OpenDNS -- for domain names drawn from two independently sourced, currently-live domain